 Dr. C. Hendricks Brown is Director of the Social Systems Informatics in the Center for Computational Science, a program that he founded in 2011.

-June 2011 Dr. Villy Kourafalou is a Research Associate Professor at UM’s Rosenstiel School of Marine and Atmospheric Science, where she leads the Coastal and Shelf Seas Group in the…
+Dr. Villy Kourafalou is a Research Associate Professor at UM’s Rosenstiel School of Marine and Atmospheric Science, where she leads the Coastal and Shelf Seas Group in the Division of…

 Able to perform trillions of calculations in a single second, UM’s newest supercomputer is boosting research potential into hyperspace.